 Ever been in a situation where a sub-folder of your git repository needs to branch out as a new repository?
-Here in this article I’ve tried a new way using a python module to simplify the process.
-This steps is also recommended by the Git core team as ways to move a sub-folder to a new clean repository (link).
+Here in this article, I’ve tried a new way using a python module to simplify the process.
+This step is also recommended by the Git core team as ways to move a sub-folder to a new clean repository (link).

 We’re just clones, sir.
 We’re meant to be expendable.